Abielcz/Abielcz.github.io/README.md

 -Implementation of secure, maintainable database solutions -Effective communication and collaboration through code reviews

-These experiences reflect not only my technical growth but also my ability to adapt and problem-solve in evolving development environments.</p>
+These experiences reflect not only my technical growth but also my ability to adapt and problem-solve in evolving development environments.

 ____________________________________________________________________________